Gráinne Maguire: Personal life

 Maguire was born in Ireland but now lives in London.
-A Labour supporter, she opened at the Labour Party Conference for then leader Ed Miliband.
+A former Labour supporter, she opened at the Labour Party Conference for then leader Ed Miliband.
 In 2016 Maguire used Twitter to live-tweet her menstrual cycle to Taoiseach Enda Kenny in protest at Ireland’s abortion laws, the coverage of which appeared major international newspapers, and Maguire was interviewed on BBC Worldwide, and BBC World Service.
 Maguire has spoken of her respect for Michelle Obama.